-Today is Martin Luther King, Jr. Day.
-Federal and State Courts Are Closed.
+Today is Martin Luther King, Jr. Day

 The birthday of the Rev. Doctor Martin Luther King, Jr. is observed as a federal and state holiday in New Jersey.
 Federal and state offices are closed.
 This includes the courts.
 The holiday is observed each year on the third Monday of January.